Witch's mark: Historiography

-Pagan tattoos theory
+Pagan tattoos hypothesis

 As far as the historical study of the witch's mark goes, historians are split into different camps.
 The first camp, sometimes called "Murray-ists", supports British anthropologist Margaret Murray's theory of the witch's mark.
-Historical discussion of the witch's mark began after the publication of Murray's books on the subject; Witchcult in Western Europe and The God of the Witches in the early 20th century.
+Historical discussion of the witch's mark began after the publication of Murray's books on the subject: Witchcult in Western Europe and The God of the Witches in the early 20th century.
 Her writings argue strongly that Devil's marks were in actuality tattoos that identified members of an organized pagan religion that she believed flourished in the Middle Ages.
-After the publication of her work, the historical community became divided between Murrayist and non-Murrayist scholars; "When the Witchcult in Western Europe appeared in 1921, it broke this deadlock; yes, said Murray, witches had indeed been up to something of which society disapproved, but it was in no way supernatural; they were merely members of an underground movement secretly keeping pagan rituals alive in Christian Europe."
+After the publication of her work, the historical community became divided between Murrayist and non-Murrayist scholars: "When the Witchcult in Western Europe appeared in 1921, it broke this deadlock; yes, said Murray, witches had indeed been up to something of which society disapproved, but it was in no way supernatural; they were merely members of an underground movement secretly keeping pagan rituals alive in Christian Europe."
 Murray's work became widely accepted and she was considered an expert in witchcraft studies after its publication.
 Murray is also credited with the renewed interest in neo-pagan religions, and later, Wicca, which occurred after the publications of her books.
 However, today her controversial ideas have been largely rejected by scientists and academics due to the lack of any evidence.

 From a feminist perspective

+Anne Barstow

 Another camp believes that the witch's mark is a gendered aspect of the witch-hunts.
 In Anne Barstow's book, Witchcraze: A New History of the European Witch Hunts, the witch's mark is viewed from a feminist perspective.
 Barstow sees the witch hunts of Europe as an attempt to control women, and the witch's mark as an excuse to control women's bodies through violence and sadism.
 The searching of women's bodies for the witch's mark gives insight into the reality of a woman's position during this time: "when 'a personable and good-like woman' was defended by one of the local gentry the pricker argued that, having been accused, she must be tried anyway".
 Barstow views the violent and sexual nature of the witch's mark examinations in the witch trials to be further evidence that the witch-hunts were, in fact, "women-hunts".

-Fear of maternal power theory
+Deborah Willis: Fear of maternal power theory

 English Literature professor Deborah Willis, who writes from a feminist perspective, asserts that the witch-hunts resulted from a societal fear of maternal power.
 Willis argues that the people of early modern Europe all had similar fears about malevolent motherly nurturing, and that the witch's teat is a manifestation of that fear.
 Willis asserts that the witch's teat is a perversion of the female power to nourish and strengthen young.